The One Recovery Tool You’re Not Using Yet

 - Weight issues

 As a note, enemas can help to keep you regular and relieve constipation caused by everyday stresses and our modern diet.
 But if you find yourself chronically constipated with symptoms that even an enema won’t fix, it’s important to see a doctor right away.
-Actually, Yale researchers uncovered a surprising connection between constipation and herpes infection.1 Soon after, another link between constipation and kidney disease was revealed.2 Add to that the fact that chronic constipation can increase the risk of colorectal cancer, and you may have a serious problem on your hands that could benefit from routine home enemas and/or medical help.3
+Actually, Yale researchers uncovered a surprising connection between constipation and the herpes infection.1 Soon after, another link between constipation and kidney disease was revealed.2 Add to that the fact that chronic constipation can increase the risk of colorectal cancer, and you may have a serious problem on your hands that could benefit from routine home enemas and/or medical help.3

 The relationship between constipation and herpes infection, supported by research, is an interesting one discussed in our Antiviral Protocol: